 “The children who need love the most will always ask for it in the most unloving ways.”
 I couldn’t agree more.

 Do you ever feel like your kids crave your attention, but show it in the worst ways?
+That your child is acting out for attention?

 Do you ever hear your child talking back or acting up and wonder, “What is going on?
 Why does it always have to be a meltdown, a whiny voice, or an argument?”